oftomorrowinc/of-tomorrow-website/docs/of-tomorrow-brand-guidelines.md

 *"The future belongs to those who believe in the beauty of their dreams."*
 *– Eleanor Roosevelt*

-**Of Tomorrow, Inc.** – Making dreams executable, one innovation at a time.
+**Of Tomorrow, Inc.** – Engineering tomorrow's possibilities, one innovation at a time.